 Total assets: PEN 139.11 billion (2017)

-Formerly called BBVA Banco Continental, Peruvian bank BBVA Continental was the product of the merger of Banco Continental with Banco Bilbao Vizcaya and Grupo Breca.
+Formerly called BBVA Banco Continental, Peruvian bank BBVA Continental was the product of the merger of three banks in Peru – Banco Continental, Banco Bilbao Vizcaya, and Grupo Breca.
 The bank operates as a subsidiary of Holding Continental and provides banking services through 311 branches in the country.
 In 2014, BBVA Continental was recognized as the Best Bank in Peru by Global Finance.

 Revenue: PEN 1.11 million (2016)